 - Cacao – One of the foods richest in Magnesium (supports mood, muscles, sleep and bowel movements) and in Antioxidants.
 This is the real form of chocolate, no added sugars or milk.

 Dose: 1 tsp to 1 tbs

 Step Seven: Spicing it Up!

+Did you know that spices and natural sweeteners are rich in health-boosting nutrients too?
+Yep, they can add a lot to the nutrition of your smoothie with only a few pinches.
 Feel free to add any fun spices or flavorings here.
 Choose from the following based on what type of smoothie you are making: